VincentToups/emacs-utils/monads.md

               (lambda (x) (list (+ x 3) (- x 3))))
              0); -> (4 2 -2 -4)

-Which gives us all the combinations of adding and subtracting three to the initial value.
+Which gives us all the combinations of adding and subtracting three and one to the initial value.
 We could also write this more succinctly as:

     (defun list+/- (n) (lexical-let ((n n))
            (lambda (x) (list (+ x n) (- x n))))) ;(remember this guy?)